You can only appoint someone as an attorney whilst you still have the capacity to do so, so timing is important.

 At Cunningtons LLP Wills and Probate solicitors we always recommend that your Lasting Powers of Attorney are registered immediately so that they are ready to be used if they are ever needed.

-As of June 2021, the Office of the Public Guardian are currently experiencing delays in the registration of Lasting Powers of Attorney, due to the pandemic and staff working from home.
+In the time of the pandemic, the Office of the Public Guardian experienced delays in the registration of Lasting Powers of Attorney, thanks to a number of issues, including staff working from home.

-They are also having to deal with a surge in applications to register Lasting Powers of Attorney which may be due to Kate Garraway’s work in highlighting the issue.
+They also had to deal with a surge in applications to register Lasting Powers of Attorney, which may be due to Kate Garraway’s work in highlighting the issue.

 For more information please contact Cunningtons on